 There were clearly unresolved issues like what happens if something went wrong and how would it be resolved and how would the worker be made whole in rupees rather than dollars, which would not be the same (see above).

 On a deeper level this is a side of globalization that the services industry has not really confronted fully.
 There are the occasional reports of people flying to Mexico or Buenos Aires for cosmetic surgery because it is so much cheaper.
+If you are looking for a surgeon try this site to get in contact with them.
 Now we have the notion of more fundamental surgery being done at steep price discounts.
 We have drug sales in Canada.
 I wonder if there is an “off shore” health care services industry, perhaps even a little closer than India, that in this age of mass communication and speedy travel would actually threaten pricing and provision of health care services, particularly on voluntary matters that were less life and death?

 The USW did the right thing here without a doubt.
 But, we better think this whole thing through and see where the ripples stop once this rock hits the water.